componentjs/guide/component/getting-started.md

 ```

 You'll notice that we've linked to __build/build.css__ and __build/build.js__
 files.
-This is where Component will build files toin the default case.
+This is where Component will build files to in the default case.

 ### Create component.json